ihavethatonvinyl/blog/content/conversations/in-conversation-owen-brazas-and-author-marc-masters.md

 **Marc Masters:** Oh, wow.
 Yeah.

-**Marc Masters**: Lately, I've been really into this jazz guy, Bobby Hutcherson, who played on Eric Dolphy Records and Archie Shep Records, he's a vibrophonist, and his stuff has all gotten reissued, but at outrageous prices, and that somehow has driven up the used prices, too.
+**Marc Masters**: Lately, I've been really into this jazz guy, Bobby Hutcherson, who played on Eric Dolphy Records and Archie Shepp Records, he's a vibraphonist, and his stuff has all gotten reissued, but at outrageous prices, and that somehow has driven up the used prices, too.
 And we're not talking about a super famous guy.
 He's really well known in avant-garde jazz circles, but it's like I go into these stores and I see an album of his either reissued for $45 or used for $25, and I'm like, this is gonna sit here?

 **Owen**: Yeah, absolutely.